Dispersion relation: Plane waves in vacuum

 Plane waves in vacuum are the simplest case of wave propagation: no geometric constraint, no interaction with a transmitting medium.

-Electromagnetic waves in a vacuum
+Electromagnetic waves in vacuum

 For electromagnetic waves in vacuum, the angular frequency is proportional to the wavenumber:

-This is a linear dispersion relation.
-In this case, the phase velocity and the group velocity are the same:
+This is a linear dispersion relation, in which case the waves are said to be non-dispersive.
+That is, the phase velocity and the group velocity are the same:

-they are given by c, the speed of light in vacuum, a frequency-independent constant.
+and thus both are equal to the speed of light in vacuum, which is frequency-independent.

 De Broglie dispersion relations

-Total energy, momentum, and mass of particles are connected through the relativistic dispersion relation established by Paul Dirac: